 Felix was often known in the early days as Felix Ross, was reared in the Bream Creek district, and took up regular fishing off Zeally Bay.
 Fish were plentiful at Spring Creek and bream in particular.
 Crayfish could be found near the mouth of the creek.

 Felix and Charlie Miller were two professional fishermen in the early days catching garfish and salmon in the area too.
 Felix had a hut for several years before the first sale of allotments in the Puebla (Torquay) township.
-The hut sat on the present site of the Esplanade extension (Ocean Parade) near the site of the bowling green.
+The hut sat on the present site of The Esplanade extension (Ocean Parade) where Elephant Walk playground is today.
 In 1903 the Torquay Reserve Trust fenced off the area around

 what was called Picnic Park near where Rosser and Miller had their huts.
 There was a gate to enter The Esplanade near their huts (corner of Beach Road and The Esplanade).
 Felix had to go through this gate to get to his shack which was near the bowling green is now.